IndexOfNull/industrial-revolution-game/README.md

   - Babel and babel-loader for transpilation and macros.
   - PostCSS, css-loader, and postcss-loader for compiling basic CSS.

+_Note: Some audio files have been excluded due to copyright.
+Feel free to place whatever audio you want (refer to the .gitignore for what was left out)._

 # Building

 ```